ExXzile/QuickTimeIt/README.md

 - repeat= how many times to repeat runs -> integer
 - timing= 'sec', 'milli', 'nano' -> string
   - respectively seconds, milliseconds, nanoseconds
-- logfile= if specified, log will be timestamped appended to file -> string
+- logfile= if specified, log will be timestamped and appended to file -> string
   - separate log file will be created for each tested function